flux-rs/flux/book/src/blog/04-arrays.md

 ## ...
 Run-time Panic!

-However, the plain type system works only upto a point.
+However, `rustc`'s checks only work upto a point.
 For example, consider the following function to compute the average `color` value of a collection of `&[Pixel]`

 ```rust